Throne and Liberty: Development and release

 The game has suffered from numerous delays during development.
 NCSoft officially announced Lineage Eternal as the sequel to the first Lineage, released in 1998, in November 2011.
 The first gameplay videos debuted at the G-Star 2011 gaming convention in South Korea on November 9.
 In August 2013, NCSoft was preparing to roll out the beta schedule of Lineage Eternal by the end of that year.
 The developers planned to initiate beta testing in Korea towards the end of year of 2015, but during a conference call in November, they confirmed that closed beta testing would be delayed until 2016.
 A closed beta in Korea was scheduled for November 2016.

 By March 2017, the development team's leadership for Lineage Eternal was changed due to the results of the closed beta, according to NCSoft.
 The game was delayed by August when NCSoft moved from a proprietary game engine that was used in Guild Wars to Unreal Engine 4.
 By November, the game was called Project TL.

 By February 2022, Project TL was expected to launch in the second half of the year.
 The game was officially rebranded as Throne and Liberty the following month.

 Amazon acquired the publishing rights in 2023 and planned to release Throne and Liberty in Americas, Europe, and Japan, for PC, PlayStation 5, and Xbox Series X/S with full cross-platform support.
 An open beta started in July 2024, and was scheduled to be released on September 17.
 The beta attracted nearly 60,000 players at launch and leveled off to around 38,000 by the next day.

 In July 2024, the Korean version of the game received the Leap Update, which added a multi-level challenge dungeon, new life skills, a boost server, and a skill system that lets players customize weapon abilities.
 The updates were carried over to the global version when it launched in September.
 NCSoft expanded service to 19 countries in Asia, Eastern Europe, and the Middle East.

 After early access started on September 26, the game was released on October 1.
 Within its first week, the game attracted over 3 million players worldwide, with over 24 million hours of gameplay recorded.

+In September–October 2025, NCSoft announced that Amazon Game Studios will expand its services to players in Region 1—including South Korea, Taiwan, Asia, Eastern Europe, and the Middle East—allowing players in these regions to access Throne and Liberty through Steam, as well as providing official support for console versions.
+However, the service via the NC Purple platform will continue to operate independently.
+On May 7, 2026, NC Corporation announced that Throne and Liberty will expand its services to players in Russia, Eastern Europe, and the Middle East that will cover 11 countries, including Georgia, Moldova, Belarus, Armenia, Azerbaijan, Kazakhstan, Uzbekistan, Kyrgyzstan, Tajikistan, and Turkmenistan with partnership with Astrum Entertainment, leading game publisher in Russia.